MazontheMoon/devchallenges_blog_card_minimal/README.md

-# devchallenges_404
+# devchallenges.io Responsive Project - 404 Not Found

- Project for devchallenges.io to recreate an example of 404 Not Found error
+ Responsive Project for [devchallenges.io](https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY) to recreate an example of 404 Not Found error

  ## Prerequisites